Join The Mailing List

 Conner Smith was born to write songs.
 His mother interviewed songwriters as part of her work when he was a small child; he remembers being in her office, transfixed, listening to the tapes of the people most music lovers never saw telling the stories of where the songs came from.
 By the time he was 6, he was writing his own.
 By the time he was 9, he’d signed to BMI as a writer.

 While working with Ashley Gorley and Zach Crowell as a Junior and Senior in high school, the pair encouraged him to still “finish school.”
 So, Smith spent his teenage years leading a double life: Student in the morning, working songwriter from noon on.
-His dream turned into real life – giving his sweeping country songs show the maturity and insight of an old soul discovered early, then given the time, tools and opportunity to master their craft as a seasoned writer and not just one more kid shuffling from writing appointment to writing appointment.
+His dream turned into real life – with sweeping country songs that show the maturity and insight of an old soul discovered early, then given the time, tools and opportunity to master their craft as a seasoned writer and not just one more kid shuffling from writing appointment to writing appointment.
+Recently opening up for Sam Hunt and Thomas Rhett on select dates it was just announced he will join Ryan Hurd on tour in 2022.
+He has previously performed alongside some of the genre’s other top acts including Kane Brown, and Kip Moore.For more information and dates visit ConnerSmithMusic.com.